xPaw/DumpStrings/README.md

         demangle C++ symbols into their original source identifiers (default true) -min-length int
-        minimum length of a string (default 4)
+        minimum length of a string (default 4) -print-sections
-  -target string
+        print all the section names found in the binary -target string
         the target type of the binary (macho/elf/pe)
 ```